OSGeo/grass/doc/development/github_guide.md

 The title should be descriptive and clearly summarize the main purpose or change in the pull request.
 Start the title with the tool name or a [keyword](https://github.com/OSGeo/grass/blob/main/utils/release.yml) (e.g.:
-`tool X: add functionality Y for Z`.
+`tool name: Add functionality Y for Z`.
 Keep it short, i.e. aim for concise titles, typically under 50-60 characters.

 ### PR Content

 A pull request requires an abstract, change details, and more.
-When you create the new PR, you are presented with a [template](../../.github/PULL_REQUEST_TEMPLATE/pull_request_template.md) to help standardize the content.
+When you create the new PR, you are presented with a [template](https://github.com/OSGeo/grass/blob/main/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md) to help standardize the content.

 ## After creating a PR